dojo/docs/dojo/back.rst

 dojo.back allows you to update the browser history, so that it's possible to use the Back- and Forward-buttons of a Browser without leaving the web application.

+**NOTE**: There are problems with using dojo.back with semantically-named fragment identifiers ("hash values" on an URL).
+In most browsers it will be hard for dojo.back to know distinguish a back from a forward event in those cases.
+For back/forward support to work best, the fragment ID should always be a unique value (something using new Date().getTime() for example).
+If you want to detect hash changes using semantic fragment IDs, then consider using `dojo.hash <dojo/hash>`_ instead (in Dojo 1.4+).

 =====
 Usage
 =====